The Ensembl mailing lists are ideal for programmers, code and installation discussions.

 Ensembl Mailing Lists

 Ensembl is an open collaborative project.
 We are informal and coordinate much of our work by open e-mail lists.
 There are two mailing lists on Ensembl:

-This is a mailing list with all the Ensembl developers and people who are just tracking the project.
-We would encourage people to take questions and suggestions of small collaborations to ensembl-dev.
-Internally we discuss all requests across all team members who are relevant.
+This mailing list includes the Ensembl developers and others who are following the project.
+We encourage people users to take questions and suggestions of small collaborations to ensembl-dev which will then be discussed internally amongst all relevant team members.

-Please see below for detailed posting guidelines, which we expect all users of the list to adhere to.
+Please see below for detailed posting guidelines that we expect all users of the list to adhere to.